 You may also like

-There will be also Alila Anji, situated in the heart of the Zhejiang province.
-Surrounded by bamboo groves, white-tea plantations, and benefiting from a hillside location overlooking a lake, the resort’s 74 villas and suites will invite guests seeking quiet indulgence.
-Its Spa Alila—first in China—is set to be a destination in itself, with seven treatment rooms and a menu of health, beauty and restorative treatments.
+With the launch of the Alila Anji resort, Alila Hotels & Resorts has entered China, a new territory for this successful chain.
+The resort is situated in the heart of the Zhejiang province and is surrounded by bamboo groves and white-tea plantations.
+Benefitting from a hillside location overlooking a lake, Alila Anji’s 74 villas and suites entice with an atmosphere of tranquil indulgence.
+The Spa Alila is a destination in itself, with seven treatment rooms and a range of restorative treatments.

 You may also like